TrunkRecorder/trunk-recorder-docker/README.md

 ### Getting Started
 1. Clone or download this repo
 2. Create a `config.json` file in the [`./config`](config/) directory.
-There are examples in the [`./examples`](examples/) directory and an explation of the settings [here](https://github.com/robotastic/trunk-recorder/blob/master/README.md).
+There are examples of config files [here](https://github.com/robotastic/trunk-recorder/tree/master/examples) and an explation of the settings [here](https://github.com/robotastic/trunk-recorder/blob/master/README.md).
-3. Add a talkgroup file in the main (root) directory, if you are using one.
-You must have at least one `.csv` file present for the Docker container to build, so if you are not using one then just make an empty file.
-Again example in the [`./examples`](examples/) directory and an explation of the file [here](https://github.com/robotastic/trunk-recorder/blob/master/README.md).
+3. Add a talkgroup file in the [`./config`](config/) directory, if you are using one.
+You will have to add `config/` to the beginning of the talkgroup filename, since it will be in a subdirectory from where Trunk Record is being run.
-4. `docker-compose build`
-5. `docker-compose up`
+5. `docker-compose up` ( * or `docker-compose up -d` if you just want it to run and not display the output* )

 ## Updating config or talkgroups
 When you make a change to the `config.json` file you need to restart the Docker container.
-Just run `docker-compose restart` to do that.
-However, if you update a `.csv` file, you will need to run `docker-compose build` for the container to rebuild to pick up the new talkgroups.